yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Falcon-Mode.rst

 fitImage:
 =========

-The resulting ``fitImage`` file in the boot directory of rootfs is produced with the constituent binaries pre-signed with x509 certificates.
-This file is authenticated from TIFS at boot time, which allows for a lower boot time than authenticating on the R5 core.
+The system produces the resulting :file:`fitImage` file in the boot directory of the root filesystem.
+This file has its constituent binaries pre-signed with x509 certificates.
+At boot time, TIFS authenticates this file, which allows for a lower boot time compared to authenticating on the R5 core.

 *******************
 Extra Configuration